alex-steinberg/cpt-weather/README.md

 ```

 Note: the tests are rudimentary and this is not a rapidly changing codebase so the CI doesn't contain the test step.
-Running tests in CI requires installing a headless browsers at each build which adds an unnecessary expense to
+Running tests in CI requires installing a headless browser at each build which adds an unnecessary expense to
 the build pipeline for this demo project.